 - require local police to undergo additional training, or

 - move certain law enforcement officers into roles that do not interact with the public.

 Civil rights lawsuits can also demand monetary damages as part of an unlawful detention lawsuit.
 These damages aim to compensate the victim of police misconduct.

 The compensation aims to cover the victim’s damages, including their:

 - medical expenses for personal injury (such as from excessive force),

 - reduced earning capacity from the long-term effects of their injuries,

 - damage to their reputation from the arrest,

-- physical pain and emotional suffering, and
+- physical pain and emotional suffering for the human rights violation, and

 - loss of liberty from the unlawful detention, a form of presumed damages.

 Courts can also award punitive damages to the victim.
 Punitive damages are meant to punish the law enforcement officer for especially wrongful conduct.
 It can also be assessed against a municipality or police department for having an unlawful arrest policy.